AtyaRo/Test/ReadMe.md

 4. When Tests are finished the Report with Test Results could be found in [bin] folder of Solution

 P.S.
-Although Test Framework is setup to be able to run Tests in parallel is 2 threads it is strongly recommended to run tests one by one, since the Website under test is not capable of handling several threads and is constantly down giving "Resource limit is reached" error.
+Although Test Framework is setup to be able to run Tests in parallel in 2 threads it is strongly recommended to run tests one by one, since the Website under test is not capable of handling several threads and is constantly down giving "Resource limit is reached" error.